Silvia La Fratta

 Silvia La Fratta (born 5 November 1967) is a former professional tennis player from Italy.

 Biography

 La Fratta, who was right-handed, had a best singles ranking of 114 and was a quarterfinalist at the 1988 Belgian Open.

 In doubles, she was ranked as high as 127, with one WTA Tour final appearance at the 1988 Swedish Open, where she and Linda Ferrando were beaten by Sandra Cecchini and Mercedes Paz.

 Her most notable achievement on tour was reaching the round of 16 as a qualifier at the 1989 French Open.
 She had wins over Gigi Fernández, Elna Reinach and Andrea Vieira, and then was eliminated by top seed Steffi Graf.
 This was her first Grand Slam main-draw appearance.
 She played in only two more Grand Slam events: the French Open and Wimbledon in 1990.

-In the last years, she became a partner in Deloitte Italy with a lot of success and joy.
-No more tennis rackets, time for Excel sheets.
+In the last years, she became a partner in Deloitte Italy.